-1. In the TServer section of the Annex tab of the Agent ID object agent-logout-on-unreg

-2. In the TServer section of the Annex tab of the DN object

-3. In the main TServer section.
+- 1. In the TServer section of the Annex tab of the Agent Login object. - 2.
+In the TServer section of the Annex tab of the DN object. - 3.
+In the TServer section of the T-Server Application object.

-Valid Values: true, false, emu-only
+agent-logout-on-unreg